 \section{Abstract}

-{ Deep-learning of artificial neural networks (ANNs) is creating highly functional tools that are, unfortunately, as hard to interpret as their natural counterparts.
-While it is possible to identify functional modules in natural brains using technologies such as fMRI, we do not have at our disposal similarly robust methods for artificial neural networks.
+{ Deep learning of artificial neural networks (ANNs) is creating highly functional processes that are, unfortunately, nearly as hard to interpret as their biological counterparts.
+Identification of functional modules in natural brains plays an important role in cognitive and neuroscience alike, and can be carried out using a wide range of technologies such as fMRI, EEG/ERP, MEG, or calcium imaging.
+However, we do not have such robust methods at our disposal when it comes to understanding functional modules in artificial neural networks.
 Ideally, understanding which parts of an artificial neural network perform what function might help us to address a number of vexing problems in ANN research, such as catastrophic forgetting and overfitting.
 Furthermore, revealing a network's modularity could improve our trust in them by making these black boxes more transparent.
-Here we introduce a new information-theoretic concept that proves useful in understanding and analyzing a network's functional modularity: the relay information $I_R$.
+Here, we introduce a new information-theoretic concept that proves useful in understanding and analyzing a network's functional modularity: the relay information $I_R$.
 The relay information measures how much information groups of neurons that participate in a particular function (modules) relay from inputs to outputs.
-Combined with a greedy search algorithm, relay information can be used to {\em identify} computational modules in neural networks.
+Combined with a greedy search algorithm, relay information can be used to {\em{identify}} computational modules in neural networks.
 We also show that the functionality of modules correlates with the amount of relay information they carry. }